Towarri National Park

 Read more about Towarri National Park

 Towarri is a diverse landscape of various vegetation types.
 Pockets of rainforest, stands of large grass trees and sections of snow gum co-exist within the park.
-There’s also a wide range of birds, including the endangered speckled warbler.
+There’s also a wide range of birds, including the endangered speckled warbler and the vulnerable glossy black cockatoo.

-Sandstone outcrops offer sweeping scenic views of the Upper Hunter and a lack of defined tracks in the park’s mountainous terrain allow hikers the freedom to independently explore.
-Look out for the caligula skink, which is only found here in the Liverpool Ranges and in the Barringtons.
+Sandstone outcrops and the tall Liverpool Range mountains offer sweeping scenic views of the Upper Hunter.
+A lack of defined tracks allow hikers the freedom to independently explore the park’s landscapes.

 Camp or picnic beside Middle Brook, enjoy the scenery from the viewing platform and take a refreshing dip in the Washpools waterhole.